arangodb/docs/3.7/data-modeling-documents-document-methods.md

     If a document with the same *_key* exists already the new document is not rejected with unique constraint violated but will replace the old document.
-Note that operations with `overwrite` parameter require `_key` attribute in the request payload, therefore they can only be performed on collections sharded by `_key`.
+Note that operations with `overwrite` parameter require a `_key` attribute in the request payload, therefore they can only be performed on collections sharded by `_key`.
   - *overwriteMode*: this optional flag can have one of the following values:
     - *ignore*: if a document with the specified *_key* value exists already,